google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

     window.scrollTo(0,1);

 Note: I am telling you this as a friend.
-It exists, it is a thing, but it
+It exists.
+It is a thing, but it
       is a hack.
 Please don't use it. &mdash; Paul

 This is a pretty simple method, the page loads and the browser bar is told to get out of the way.
 Unfortunately it is not standardised and not well supported.
 You also have to work around a bunch of quirks.

 For example browsers often restore the position on the page when the user navigates back to it.
 Using `window.scrollTo` overrides this, which annoys the user.
 To work around this you have to store the last position in localStorage, and deal with the edge cases (for example, if the user has the page open in multiple windows).

-### Request the browser to go fullscreen in response to a user gesture
+### Request the browser go fullscreen in response to a user gesture

 <a href="http://caniuse.com/#feat=fullscreen">Not all platforms are equal</a>.
 iOS Safari doesn't have a fullscreen API, but we do on Chrome on Android,